Median Household Income Growth: Deflating the American Dream

 Footnote on the Alternate CPI: Experience has taught us that whenever we address the topic of inflation and various price indexes, we get several emails from fans of Shadowstats.com asking why we didn't include the Shadowstats Alternate CPI.
 So, to avoid those emails, we've created the chart below with one more deflated version of median household incomes.
 The new one uses the ShadowStats Alternate CPI.

 As the chart above suggests, the Alternate CPI is a rather bizarre outlier.
-What this deflator is telling us translates into something like this: The 1967 median household income of $7,143 chained in 2013 dollars would have had the purchasing power of $ 199,430.
+What this deflator is telling us translates into something like this: The 1967 median household income of $7,143 chained in 2014 dollars would have had the purchasing power equivalent to around $218,000 today.
+The "elderly" among us understand that this is sheer nonsense.